-Want to know more about the NAPAT program?
+Want to know more about the NIPAT program?

-Tuition and living allowance subsidy scholarships available by portfolio
+Tuition and living allowance subsidy scholarships ARE AVAILABLE FOR SEPTEMBER 2021

-If you are a registered member of an Indian Band, Territory or Nation and ineligible for financial assistance you may qualify for NAPAT subsidy assistance.
+If you are a registered member of an Indian Band, Territory or Metis Nation and in need of financial assistance you may qualify for NIPAT scholarship subsidy assistance.

 154 ENOWKIN TRAIL, Penticton, B.C V2A 0E1